ccejudo/face_alignment/README.md

 ## Description

-This is the 2nd module of a **Face Recognition** project.
+This is the 2nd module of a **Face Recognition** project which align the input images.
 Functional and non-functional requirements can be found on the following link: [link to Trello!](https://trello.com/invite/b/5WHeFcX2/cf90313ec5cdf6685094467676a64ffd/face-recognition-module-2)

 ## Visuals
 * Here are some examples of images aligned with the project.